google/WebFundamentals/src/site/tools/test/emulator.markdown

 ---
 layout: article
-title: "Emulator Testing"
+title: "Use DevTools Emulation"
-description: "Device emulation is the next best thing to real device testing.
-Learn how to use the Chrome DevTools Mobile Emulator to test your site across many devices."
+description: "Learn how to use the Chrome DevTools emulation tool to test your site across many devices."
-introduction: "Device emulation is the next best thing to real device testing.
-Learn how to use the Chrome DevTools Mobile Emulator to test your site across many devices."
+introduction: "Learn how to use the Chrome DevTools emulation tool to test your site across many devices."
 article:
   written_on: 2014-05-29
   updated_on: 2014-05-29